 Ever since the Supreme Court ruled in favor of gay marriage in Obergefell v.
 Hodges in summer 2015, many same-sex couples have flocked to the altar.
-While too soon to report any solid demographics, the Williams Institute estimates that the number of married same-sex couples tripled in the year after the Supreme Court struck down Section 3 of the Defense of Marriage Act in United States v.
-Windsor.
-But not all same-sex couples are rushing to the courthouse just yet; in fact, the question many are asking is: Now that we can get married, should we?
+The Williams Institute estimates that the number of married same-sex couples has more than doubled since Obergefell.
+But not all same-sex couples are rushing to the courthouse just yet.
+The question many are asking is: Now that we can get married, should we?
 While there may be many religious, cultural and familial decisions that go into answering this question, our clients are generally asking about the financial and tax ramifications of the decision.
 From that perspective, there are many potential benefits and drawbacks to a legal marriage, some of which this article outlines.

 Let’s start with the benefits.